Vedant-Mhatre/Alpine-git-Nginx-deployment/README.md

 In Development folder, user can pass their github repository name while building image and alpine linux clones that repo and uses nginx to deploy the website.

 In Production folder, user can pass their github repository name while running image and the rest same as above.
-If user does not pass github repo name a sample website is cloned from my github repo (#github.com/Vedant-Mhatre/Sample-Html-Css-Website)
+If user does not pass github repo name a sample website is cloned from my [github repo](github.com/Vedant-Mhatre/Sample-Html-Css-Website)

 ## Technologies